What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 His only major film appearance during this era came in 2012 with The Expendables 2, where he played a character named “Booker” and delivered what might be the defining moment of his late career.
 In the film, Sylvester Stallone’s character mentions hearing a rumor that Booker had been bitten by a king cobra.
 Norris looks at him with his trademark stoic expression and says, “I was.
 But after five days of agonizing pain, the cobra died.”

-The line is a direct transcription of one of the most popular Chuck Norris Facts from the internet.
-Its inclusion in a major Hollywood blockbuster marked the complete merger of Chuck Norris the actor and Chuck Norris the internet phenomenon.
+The line is a direct transcription of one of the most popular Chuck Norris Facts from the internet, marking the complete merger of Chuck Norris the actor and Chuck Norris the internet phenomenon.

 The Health Crisis That Changed Everything